Installing your License

 - Mirror the activation to all the clones

 Note that Wing's acceptance of a shared activation in this configuration in no way relieves you of the responsibility to pay for one license per user.

 To make it easier to reactivate in a case where Wing is on a shared drive, and for computer labs where the above method does not work, you can store your license code in the file resources/vendor in your Wing installation, in the following form:

-This file should go into the existing resources directory in the top level of your Wing installation (or on OS X, within Content/Resources/resources inside the application bundle).
+This file should be named vendor (without any extension) and go into the existing resources directory in the top level of your Wing installation (or on OS X, within Content/Resources/resources inside the application bundle).
 You will need to create the file if it does not exist.